cirrusanne/cirrusanne.github.io/README.md

 `Honk Shoo / Mimimi`
 : `are onomatopoeias of snoring popularized by television cartoons, particularly in the early and mid-20th century.
 In the 2020s, the terms became popularized in memes, with many jokes pitting the two against each other and referencing the sound effects from old cartoon shows.`

+as you can see, i am more of a cat person /ᐠ .⋏. ᐟ\ﾉ

 *good day sir ^^*
 ---
 > ### **fav songs !!**